mukunda-neupane-cs/mukunda-neupane-cs/README.md

 Designed a Twitter-like application using UML diagrams, use cases, project schedules, and system documentation.

 ### Education
-New Jersey Institute of Technology (NJIT) - B.S in Computer Science
+* New Jersey Institute of Technology (NJIT) - B.S in Computer Science

-County College of Morris (CCM) - Diploma in Computer Science
+* County College of Morris (CCM) - Diploma in Computer Science

-## Contace
+## Contact
 LinkedIn:
 www.linkedin.com/in/mukunda-neupane-cs